dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 |    NotRegisteredPendingEnrollment    |    Not registered pending enrollment                                                                                                                                               |
 |    Unknown                           |    Unknown state                                                                                                                                                                   |

-## Devices
+## devices
-The **Devices** entity lists all enrolled devices under management and their corresponding properties.
+The **device** entity lists all enrolled devices under management and their corresponding properties.

 |          Property          |                                                                                       Description                                                                                      |
 |:--------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|